Padminipalabathuni/queue-cure-26/THOUGHT_PROCESS.md

 5. **No-shows** — a waiting patient can be cancelled without messing up the token numbers of everyone else still in line.

+## New Feature: QR Code Self-Checkin
+I added a QR Code self-checkin feature on the receptionist screen.
+Patients can scan the QR with their phone and join the queue directly by entering their name.
+This reduces the receptionist's workload and makes the system more convenient.

 ## How I Calculate Wait Time
 I multiply how many patients are still waiting by the average consultation time the receptionist sets — both of these come from live,